Applying for a new student visa in New Zealand

 - Two passport-size photographs (less than 6 months old).

 - Proof of University of Auckland tuition fees payment.
-You can print your statement from Student Services Online – refer to the additional information on page 4 of the visa application form.
+You can print your statement from Student Services Online.

 - Proof of Funds – refer to the additional information on page 3 of the visa application form.